southside-chillers/southside.chillers.online/southside/content/chapters/interview-with-a-champ-liar.md

 {
     "appearances": [
-        "chunk",
+        "hanamir",
+        "hermione",
         "deru",
+        "pouru",
         "galadriel",
-        "hanamir",
         "harlan",
-        "hermione",
+        "mirama",
+        "chunk",
         "kandir",
-        "mirama",
-        "pouru",
+        "cazna",
         "tannin"
     ],
-    "appearances_weight": 400,
+    "appearances_weight": 430,
     "chapter": 43,
     "date": "2019-02-20T12:00:00-04:00",
     "description": "The adventurers take one last meeting with the doomed General Pouru.", "title": "Interview with a Champ Liar"
 }

-“Welcome back, General,” says Hanamir.
+“Welcome back, General,” says [Hanamir](/characters/hanamir/).
 “We know there’s not much time.
 Is there anything you can tell us now that you couldn’t before?
 Something that might exonerate you, or shed light on the true nature of your crimes?”

-“I don’t think you’ll be able to save me,” says Pouru wryly, “but I’ll tell you anything you want to know.”
+“I don’t think you’ll be able to save me,” says [Pouru](/characters/pouru/) wryly, “but I’ll tell you anything you want to know.”

-“First of all, who did this to you?” asks Harlan.
+“First of all, who did this to you?” asks [Harlan](/characters/harlan/).

 “It all started when I fell in with the AML,” says Pouru.
 “The Anti-Magic League, if you’re not familiar.
 I know you’re from out of town.”

-“We know of them,” says Hermione.
+“We know of them,” says [Hermione](/characters/hermione/).
 “They were the ones who pressured the council for the ban on magical items, right?”

 “Yes,” says Pouru.
 “And I agreed with them.”
 She exhales in a short almost-laugh.
 “Still do.
 Even if one of them used magic to control me.”

-“Do you know who it was?” asks Galadriel.
+“Do you know who it was?” asks [Galadriel](/characters/galadriel/).

 “I didn’t witness the spell being cast, but I have a guess,” says Pouru.
 “Looking back, it feels as though after my first meeting with Number Six, my actions were not my own.”